Tissue 201: Operations and Runnability Course

 Mark A. Sorenson - Andritz Pulp & Paper

-Mark began his career as an engineering co-op student with Beloit Corporation in 1974.
-He graduated in 1979 with a Bachelor's of Mechanical Engineering from Georgia Tech.
-His professional work began at Beloit Corporation primarily in the calender and reel areas where he became the product line manager for calenders in 1988.
-In 1996, Beloit formed a joint venture company with Eduard Küsters of Krefeld, Germany and Mark became director of operations for Küsters Beloit, LLC continuing the engineering of the ex-Beloit product lines for the joint venture and working as liaison to the German operations.
-He then took on the role of director of sales and engineering for Kϋsters, NA in 2000.
-In 2006, he joined Andritz when Küsters was acquired by the Andrtiz Group.
-He currently works as a Regional Sales Manager for paper and board machines for Andritz, Inc..
+Mark began career as an engineering co-op student with Beloit Corporation in 1974.
+He graduated in 1979 with a Bachelor of Mechanical Engineering from Georgia Tech.
+His professional work began at Beloit Corporation primarily in the calender and reel areas where his primary duties included start-up of new equipment, troubleshooting equipment and process-related problems, process review of R&D results, and design engineering of specialized areas.
+In 1996, Beloit formed a joint venture company with Eduard Küsters of Krefeld, Germany.
+Mark became Director of Operations for Küsters Beloit, LLC continuing the engineering of the ex-Beloit product lines for the joint venture and working as liaison to the German operations; then took on the role of Director of Sales and Engineering.
+In 2006, he joined Andritz when Küsters was acquired by the Andritz Group.
+He currently works as Sales Manager for Paper and Board machines.

-Mark is the chairman emeritus of the Coating and Graphic Arts Division at TAPPI, a former chair of the Calendering Committee and Common Interest Group; member of the TPC of the Coating and Graphic Arts Division, and former TPC chair for the TAPPI Coating and Graphic Arts Division.
-He is also a frequent contributor as an instructor for TAPPI training courses, a presenter of papers and roundtables, and was the technical program chair for two Finishing and Converting Division conferences, as well as serving roles with other industry training and committees
+Mark is the Chairman Emeritus of the Coating and Graphic Arts Division at TAPPI, a former chair of the Calendering Committee and Calendering Common Interest Group.
+He is also a frequent contributor as an instructor for TAPPI training courses, a presenter of papers and roundtables, and was the Technical Program Chair for two Finishing and Converting Division conferences, as well as serving roles with other industry training and committees.

 Mike Stoltz - Valmet